 My Approach

-- Presented insights to product teams to influence roadmap and strategic direction
+Synthesized findings across methods to identify patterns and themes, then presented insights to product teams to influence roadmap and strategic direction.

 Key Outcomes

-Why Traditional Research Methods Fell Short
+Why Traditional Methods Fell Short

 Traditional user research excels at answering questions like "Do users understand this interface?" or "Would they click this button?"
 But when exploring future opportunities for a product as mature and universal as Facebook Home, these methods hit limitations.